MikeLydeamore/teleport/README.md

 - Navigate to: **Settings → Secrets and variables → Actions → New repository secret**.
 - Name it: `CROSS_REPO_PAT`
 - Paste the token into the **Value** box and click **Save**.

-> 🔒 Secrets are encrypted and only exposed to workflows that use them.

 ---